Do you want to become a teacher but don’t have the availability to study full-time? Achieve your dream while working another job or building skills!

 The Foundation for Professional Development (FPD) is located in Pretoria, Johannesburg.

-FPD offers numerous formal registered qualifications and short courses from their School of Education and their courses are available in distance, contact tuition and e-learning formats.Â
+FPD offers numerous formal registered qualifications and short courses from their School of Education and their courses are available in distance, contact tuition and e-learning formats.

-They offer a Higher Certificate in Early Childhood Care and Education course via e-learning over a duration of 12 to 24 months.
+FDP also offers a Higher Certificate in Early Childhood Care and Education course via e-learning over a duration of 12 to 24 months.

 Fees start at R20 500 per year.

-Study Teaching part-time in KwaZulu Natal
+Study Teaching Part-Time in KwaZulu Natal

 These are the top educational institutions in KwaZulu Natal that offer part-time learning options for studying teaching online and in person.